Frequently Asked Questions

 CBD oil is an essential oil extracted from the cannabis plant’s flowers.
 It contains beneficial cannabinoids and terpenes.
 Hemp seed oil, on the other hand, is similar to other seed oils such as corn oil or sesame seed oil and is produced by pressing the plant’s seeds.
 Hemp oil does not contain CBD or terpenes.

 There are no known incidences of illness caused by consumption of CBD oil.
-Also, all Crested River products undergo testing to guarantee they are free of any potential contaminants.
+Also, all Twin Cities Cannabis products undergo testing to guarantee they are free of any potential contaminants.

 Hemp and marijuana are both types of cannabis.
 Marijuana contains a cannabinoid known as THC.
 To be considered hemp, the THC content must be less than 0.3%, far less than any amount to get you “high”.
 To add, CBD offsets the psychoactive effects of THC.